BIC-MNI/neuroimaging-training-03/_episodes/05-nii.md

 title: "Nifti Format"
 teaching: 10
 exercises: 0

 questions:
-- "Consectetur adipiscing elit"
+- "What is NIFTI format?"
+- "How to identify NFITI format?"

 objectives:
 - "First learning objective.
 (FIXME)"

 keypoints:
 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---

 ## Format / Extension

-* Typically assocated with .nii, .hdr/.img pair
+* Typically, associated with .nii OR .hdr/.img pair
+   * NII format has the header bits already incorporated
+   * .HDR is really the header file.
 * Probably one of the most popular format

 You can read more about the technical details of [Nifti-1](https://brainder.org/2012/09/23/the-nifti-file-format/) format and its contrast with [NIFI-2](https://brainder.org/2015/04/03/the-nifti-2-file-format/).